 - Do not try to grab the sting to pluck it out, as this may squeeze more venom into the skin.
 Scraping it out is better.

-Note: wasps, hornets or yellow jackets do not leave a stinger in the skin when they sting.
+Wasps do not leave a stinger in the skin when they sting.
+If you are stung by a wasp, treat the local skin reaction as above.

 - Take an antihistamine tablet as soon as possible.
 You can buy these at pharmacies, or obtain them on prescription.
 Antihistamines block the action of histamine, which is a chemical that is released by certain cells in the body during allergic reactions.